laurabsteele/personal-goals/README.md

 ### Backlog: Code Things I Want to Do/Play With
 - [ ] CSS Grid
+- [ ] Find a book about rapid prototyping
 - [ ] NPM Linking
 - [ ] JavaScript
 - [ ] Advanced CSS